15,95 €

 • Format: ePub

 Criminal profilingthe delicate art of collecting and deciphering the psychological fingerprints of the monsters among usholds an almost mythological status in pop culture.
 But what exactly is it, does it work, and why is the American public so entranced by it?
-In The Monsters We Make , prize-winning author Rachel Corbett explores how criminal profiling became one of society's most seductive and quixotic undertakings through six significant moments in its history.
-She…mehr
+What do we gain, and endanger, from studying why people commit murder?
+In The Monsters We Make , author Rachel Corbett explores how criminal profiling became one of society's most seductive and quixotic undertakings…mehr

 Produktbeschreibung

 Criminal profilingthe delicate art of collecting and deciphering the psychological fingerprints of the monsters among usholds an almost mythological status in pop culture.
 But what exactly is it, does it work, and why is the American public so entranced by it?
-In The Monsters We Make, prize-winning author Rachel Corbett explores how criminal profiling became one of society's most seductive and quixotic undertakings through six significant moments in its history.
-She delves into Arthur Conan Doyle's work on the Jack the Ripper case, Harvard psychologist Henry A. Murray's pioneering profile of Adolf Hitler and his later experiments on his student Ted Kaczynski, and the FBI's famed Behavioral Science Unit's investigations of such killers as Ted Bundy.
-Taking the story into our own time and the use of predictive policing, Corbett examines how thin the line separating those who do harm and those who aim to stop it can be.
+What do we gain, and endanger, from studying why people commit murder?
+In The Monsters We Make, author Rachel Corbett explores how criminal profiling became one of society's most seductive and quixotic undertakings through five significant moments in its history.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, D ausgeliefert werden.